 Looking back, I can see my resistance training has gone through four stages marked by the exercises I did and how often I did them.

 When I got to college, some of the friends I made lifted weights as well.
-That’s when I began a more full body workout routine that I used for over 10 years.
-It was your pretty standard push-day, pull-day done 5 days a week:
+That’s when I began a more regimented workout routine that I used for over 10 years.
+It was your standard PPL, a push-day, pull-day, leg-day routine that I did 5 days a week, only hitting legs once:

 - Mon/Thur: Chest, shoulders, triceps